copper-leaf/ballast/docs/mental-model.md

 You can play with an interactive example [here][12].

-{% alert 'danger' :: compileAs('md') %}
-**Danger**
+> **Warning:**

-For historical reasons, `FifoInputStrategy` is not the default, so you should manually choose to use `FifoInputStrategy` if you aren't sure which you need.
+> For historical reasons, `FifoInputStrategy` is not the default, so you should manually choose to use
+> `FifoInputStrategy` if you aren't sure which you need.
+>

-This default input strategy will likely be changed to `FifoInputStrategy` in a future version, so it would be best to start by explicitly choosing the strategy you wish to use for every ViewModel, rather than relying on the default.
+> This default input strategy will likely be changed to `FifoInputStrategy` in a future version, so it would be best to
-{% endalert %}
+> start by explicitly choosing the strategy you wish to use for every ViewModel, rather than relying on the default.

 ### LIFO